jyin-simba/telco_agent_project/README.md

 ## Customer Agent and Tool Integration Method
 The integration method is by the agent calling tool functions at runtime, passing user inputs, and integrating results into its responses.
 Here are the explanations:
-1. The agent (e.g., a chatbot) receives a user query.
+1. The agent receives a user query.
 2. It detects or is explicitly instructed to call specific tools based on the query content.
-3. The agent invokes the respective tools (tool.run() or similar methods) with appropriate inputs.
+3. The agent invokes the respective tools with appropriate inputs.
 4. The tools return data (like customer profile or knowledge snippets).
 5. The agent uses these inputs to compose a natural response or decide further actions.

 ## RAG Pipeline
 A Retrieval-Augmented Generation (RAG)  pipeline is used to retrieve relevant factual information from knowledge base to ground responses.
 I created folder ``RAG`` which includes the following scripts:

-``RAG_pipeline``: It defines RAG pipeline that encodes knowledge base documents into vectors, builds a FAISS similarity index for fast retrieval, and provides methods to retrieve and format relevant documents based on user queries.
+``RAG_pipeline.py``: It defines RAG pipeline that encodes knowledge base documents into vectors, builds a FAISS similarity index for fast retrieval, and provides methods to retrieve and format relevant documents based on user queries.

-``RAG_implement``: It uses my mocked knowledge base to ground the agent's reposnese.
+``RAG_implement.py``: It uses my mocked knowledge base to ground the agent's reposnese.

 ## Methods to Fine Tune RAG Pipeline
 1. Refine Retrievel Strategy: I plan to experiment with different top_k (like 5 or 10) to ensure relevant info isn't missed.
 I can also combine multiple retrievals or rerank top results using a small-language model or heuristic.